athornt3/aew_mse/README.md

 How to use:
 - Submit batch jobs for each variable separately over a long period of time, use .py scripts.
 - To get a quick look at the process, use a smaller subset of data, and view detailed breakdown of code, use the .ipynb files.

+Post-processing
+- in post processing folder, find vector projections for maintenance and propagation, showing budget closure